Cover crop: Pest management

-Diversity and wildlife
+Biodiversity and wildlife

-Although cover crops are normally used to serve one of the above discussed purposes, they often simultaneously improve farm habitat for wildlife.
-The use of cover crops adds at least one more dimension of plant diversity to a cash crop rotation.
+Although cover crops are generally used to serve one of the above-discussed purposes, they often serve as habitats for wildlife.
+Cover crops add at least one more dimension of plant diversity to a cash crop rotation.
 Since the cover crop is typically not a crop of value, its management is usually less intensive, providing a window of "soft" human influence on the farm.
 This relatively "hands-off" management, combined with the increased on-farm heterogeneity produced by the establishment of cover crops, increases the likelihood that a more complex trophic structure will develop to support a higher level of wildlife diversity.

 In one study, researchers compared arthropod and songbird species composition and field use between conventionally and cover cropped cotton fields in the Southern United States.
 The cover cropped cotton fields were planted to clover, which was left to grow in between cotton rows throughout the early cotton growing season (stripcover cropping).
-During the migration and breeding season, they found that songbird densities were 7–20 times higher in the cotton fields with integrated clover cover crop than in the conventional cotton fields.
-Arthropod abundance and biomass was also higher in the clover cover cropped fields throughout much of the songbird breeding season, which was attributed to an increased supply of flower nectar from the clover.
-The clover cover crop enhanced songbird habitat by providing cover and nesting sites, and an increased food source from higher arthropod populations.
+During the migration and breeding season, they found that songbird densities were 7–20 times higher in the cotton fields with an integrated clover cover crop than in the conventional cotton fields.
+Arthropod abundance and biomass was also higher in the clover c-cover fields throughout much of the songbird breeding season, which was attributed to an increased supply of flower nectar from the clover.
+The clover cover crop enhanced songbird habitat by providing covering sites, and an increased food source from higher arthropod populations.